hpe-dev-incubator/hpe-dev-portal/content/blog/bulk-onboarding-of-users-in-hpe-greenlake-edge-to-cloud-platform.md

 ---
 ## HPE GreenLake API to the rescue

-The use case covered in this document is part of what we call the Day 0 task list, i.e. things that must be done to onboard users in the HPE GreenLake platform.
-When a customer decides to use HPE GreenLake, it is critical that all customer collaborators who require access the HPE GreenLake platform are invited to join.
-When there are hundreds of collaborators to invite, using the HPE GreenLake console is too tedious, and error prone to be the appropriate solution.
-This is when an API comes to the rescue, as it allows you to write a script that reads a list of users from an Excel spreadsheet and automatically invites these users to access the HPE GreenLake platform.
+The use case covered in this document is part of what we call the Day 0 activities; tasks that must be done to onboard users to HPE GreenLake platform.
+When a customer decides to use HPE GreenLake, it is critical that all customer collaborators who require access to HPE GreenLake platform are invited to join.
+Using the HPE GreenLake console to invite hundreds of collaborators can be tedious and error prone - this is when an API comes to the rescue.
+The API allows you to write a script that reads a list of users from an Excel spreadsheet and automatically invites these users to access the HPE GreenLake platform.

 ## What are the HPE GreenLake edge-to-cloud platform APIs